 I’m always interested in examining foods, beverages, or supplements that have gained popularity for their purported health benefits.
 My latest explorations were in posts on the health benefits of olive oil and kombucha.

 In this post, I wanted to learn about a drink I was hearing about more and more—golden milk.
 I had heard claims of health benefits, but did not know much about the drink.
-I put on my Internet explorer’s hat and set out in search of more information.
-Here’s what I discovered:
+I put on my Internet explorer’s hat and set out in search of more information, and here’s what I discovered:

 Ingredients of golden milk

-In spite of its name, golden milk rarely contains dairy products.
+In spite of its name, golden milk barely contains dairy products.
 The milky look it achieves is from some type of non-dairy milk like coconut, soy, or almond milk.
-Often it contains a fat like coconut oil or ghee.
+Often it contains a fat such as coconut oil or ghee.
 People do occasionally make it with dairy milk.
-Its golden color comes from turmeric, the yellow spice most commonly known for the yellow color it gives to some Indian curries, and—surprise to me—yellow mustard, butter, and cheese.
+Its golden color comes from turmeric, the yellow spice most commonly known for the yellow color it gives to some Indian curries, and—a surprise to me—yellow mustard, butter, and cheese.

 How to make golden milk